ratbag98/PySquaredle/README.md

 ## About this project

-I'm learning Python as a 53-year old who grew up with BASIC, Pascal, C, C++, Java, Perl, SQL, HTML, Elixir and maybe some others.
+I'm learning Python as a 53-year old who grew up with BASIC, 6502, Pascal, C, C++, Java, Perl, SQL, HTML, Elixir and maybe some others (shunned JavaScript and avoid CSS like the plague).
 Always avoided Python due to the silly (to me) whitespace stuff.
 Held my nose, dived in and found I rather liked it.
 So without further ado, here's my first Python program:

 ## A Noddy Python program to solve the daily [Squaredle puzzle](https://squaredle.app/)